-- 1. Pursuing our 100% organic, non-dilutive growth model: Using our strong potential liquidity position, estimated at \$360 million4, we believe there is significant opportunity to continue acquiring underperforming assets at attractive valuations. - 2.
-Boosting NOI: As at Q4 2022, 14% of Mainstreet's portfolio was going through the stabilization process.
-Once stabilized, we remain confident same-asset revenue, vacancy rate, NOI and FFO will be meaningfully improved.
-We are cautiously optimistic that we can boost cash flow in coming quarters.
-In the BC market alone, we estimate that the potential upside for NOI growth is approximately \$19 million, which mainly represents leveraging our mark-to-market gaps.
-The Calgary market also has substantial room for rent-to-market catch up after stabilizing its overall vacancy rate at around 2% for several quarters. - 3.
+- 1. Pursuing our 100% organic, non-dilutive growth model: Using our strong liquidity position, estimated at \$430 million, we believe there is significant opportunity to continue acquiring underperforming assets at attractive valuations.
+As such, Mainstreet will solidify its position as the leader in the add-value, mid-market rental space in Western Canada. - 2.
+Closing the NOI gap: As of Q4 2023, 13% of Mainstreet's portfolio was going through the stabilization process (recent acquisitions).
+Once stabilized, we remain confident same-asset revenue, vacancy rates, NOI and FFO will be meaningfully improved.
+We are cautiously optimistic that we can increase cash flow in coming quarters.
+The Alberta market in particular also has substantial room for mark-to-market catch up. - 3.
 Buying back shares at a discount: We believe MEQ shares continue to trade below their true NAV, and that ongoing macroeconomic volatility could intensify that trend.